 That’s because your money is protected by the FDIC.

-The FDIC—short for the Federal Deposit Insurance Corporation—is an independent agency of the United States government.
+The FDIC—short for Federal Deposit Insurance Corporation—is an independent agency of the United States government.
+Founded in 1933, the FDIC provides deposit protection to customers in the unlikely event a bank fails.
 All FDIC-insured banks, like United Community Bank, must meet high standards for financial strength and stability.
-The FDIC, with other federal and state regulatory agencies, regularly reviews the operations of insured banks to ensure these standards are met.
+The FDIC, with other federal and state regulatory agencies, regularly reviews the operations of insured banks to make sure that these standards are met.